Cameron says ‘heat and and anger’ has come out of UK-EU relationship

 “I think a lot of the heat and and anger has come out of the relationship.
 It’s now much more functional and I think it’s functioning well.”

-The appointment of the former leader of the Remain campaign to Rishi Sunak’s Cabinet drew criticism from Tory Brexit hardliners.
+The appointment of the former leader of the Remain campaign to Rishi Sunak’s Cabinet angered some Tory Brexit hardliners.

 Lord Cameron told peers on Thursday: “The way I see it is, you know, we’ve decided not to be a member, but we can be friends, neighbours and partners, and we make that partnership work as well as we can.
 And I think its delivering in all sorts of ways.”